ricardogarzocastro/Django_Scada/README.md

 ```

-Then just enter on [127.0.0.1/home] on your web browser to give it a try.
+Then just type 127.0.0.1/home on your web browser to give it a try.
 Type **'ricardo'** as **username** and **password** to enter.
 You can later modify this on the admin panel.